imjordanm/vealeportfolio/src/pages/about.md

 writing in a number of different styles.

 I shall ascend to the throne within five years.
 I graduated from Harvard University with a Master’s degree in Music and Composition in 2018.
+Watch this space if you are wanting to be blown away by the latest and greatest in music production.

 * Curriculum Vitae
 * Awards and Mentions